SandeepAswathnarayana/SandeepAswathnarayana.github.io/_pages/about.md

   - /about.html
 ---

-This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
-[GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
+Sandeep Aswathnarayana was born in [Kolar Gold Fields](https://en.wikipedia.org/wiki/Kolar_Gold_Fields), India.
+His academic background includes Bachelor of Engineering degree in Computer Science from [CMR Institute of Technology](http://www.cmrit.ac.in/), affiliated to [VTU](https://vtu.ac.in/en/), one of the priemer universities in the country.
+He moved to Dallas in 2015 to pursue his Master of Science program in Management Information Systems at Southern Methodist University, Dallas, TX.
+As the Graduate Research Assistant for the [Office of Development & External Affairs](https://www.smu.edu/Law/Department-Directory/Dean-s-Office) at SMU, he was responsible for R&D, facilitating Alumni projects by working alongside the Dean, Director of External Relations, Director of Marketing and Dean of Student Affairs.
+Sandeep had been working on his Research Thesis in Data Science & Statistical Analysis at SMU, Dallas; balancing both work and study.
+He has successfully integrated working on his thesis project by gathering insights from his mentors, professors, and peers.

+He is an aspiring Deep Learning Researcher, currenlty working towards applying my R&D specialty in areas including, but not limited to, Healthcare and Renewable Energy.

+Other Grand Engineering Challenges That Interest Me:
+Provide energy from fusion
+Manage the nitrogen cycle
+Provide access to clean water
+Carbon sequestration methods
+Engineer better medicines
+Make solar energy more efficient and affordable.

+the Posts and Telecommunications Institute of Technology (PTIT), Vietnam, in 2012.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
 An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io).

 A data-driven personal website
 ======